 After losing my dad, which you can read more about on Instagram, I committed to eating better, living more mindfully, and making health and fitness central to my life.
 A big part of that was consuming local, organic products, but I also paid attention to household products I used to never think twice about.
 I converted everything in a single weekend, so you can also get my recipes for nourishing, anti-aging eye cream, safe and effective toothpaste, and anti-aging face wash with more to come.

-For all of those kissable, lip balm required moments, here is a snippet from Twist of Fate, my debut adult contemporary romance novel that I’m currently querying and pitching to literary agents.
+For all of those kissable, lip balm required moments, here is a snippet from Sweet Redemption, my debut adult contemporary romance novel that I’m currently querying and pitching to literary agents.
 Don’t forget to check out my submission tips, craft advice, and chapter one of my Bridget Jones’ Diary meets Tinder trilogy, The List.

 Photo Credit: Nicole Ashley